Introducing the Conversion Rate Experts blog

 At last, we have a blog!
 And to celebrate we’re giving you loads of valuable stuff…

 1. Updated today: Our free report on improving your conversion rate

 In 2006, we wrote a quick-start guide for split-testing.
 It immediately became Alexa’s 3rd-highest Mover and Shaker of the week, and prompted Google’s Tom Leung to invite us to partner with them.

-Today we’re releasing an updated version for 2008.
+Today we’re releasing an updated version.
 It contains some extra tools, a few more tips and loads of minor modifications to reflect our current thinking on how to maximize your website’s profits.
 You can get it here.

-We fanatically consume information about conversion rate improvement.
-Over the next few months we’ll be listing all of our best discoveries on our Resources page.
-Today we’re beginning with a list of 10 “must-have” books (in our opinion) for web marketing.
+We fanatically consume information about business growth and conversion rate improvement.
+Today we’re publishing our list of 10 “must-have” books (in our opinion) for web marketing.